Pennsylvania dog at shelter for over 900 days has one Christmas wish: to get adopted

 Lucy would live best in an environment that has a backyard, loves car rides, swimming in the creek and "enjoys learning new things."

-Anyone interested in adopting Lucy can contact her human pal Nicole Modrell via email.
+Anyone interested in adopting Lucy can contact her human pal Nicole Modrell via email at someday6472@gmail.com.